Students choose Wittenberg for many different reasons. Here are some thoughts from some of our music majors:

 Chelby Dye ’20

+What next?
 After attending Wittenberg, I plan on becoming an elementary school teacher.
-My goal is also to continue my education by going to graduate school to receive a master's degree in teaching.
-Along with education, I hope to use my music degree from Wittenberg to become a church musician and travel to perform in musical theatre productions and band ensembles with my community.
+My goal is also to continue my education by going to graduate school to receive a master’s degree in teaching.
+Along with education I hope to use my music degree from Wittenberg to become a church musician and travel to perform in musical theatre productions and band ensembles with my community.

 Joshua Goble ’20

-I come from a little town called Hillsboro, Ohio.
+I come from a little town in Ohio called Hillsboro.
 I attended Lynchburg-Clay High School.
-I wasn't involved in my school's arts programs but I took private lessons for both piano and violin.
+I wasn’t involved in my school’s arts programs but I took private lessons for both piano and violin.

-After graduating Wittenberg, I plan on attending graduate school to become a physician's assistant, specializing in orthopedics.
-As of now, that is the plan but I may change my major and my life decisions depending upon my experience here at Wittenberg.
+What next?
+After graduating from Wittenberg I plan on attending graduate school to become a physician’s assistant, specializing in orthopedics.
+As of now that is the plan but I may change my major and my life decisions depending upon my experience here at Wittenberg.